Michael J. Gallagher, 1898-1968

 My mother, Louise Leech was a multi-faceted artist.
 She trained at the Pennsylvania Academy of Fine Arts in Philadelphia in the 1940s.
 During the course of her life her life she produced a considerable body of paintings, drawings, prints, marionettes, sculpture and ceramics.

 Maternal aunt, Martha Wittman is a modern dancer, choreographer and writer.
-She was a greatly admired and influential dance teacher at Bennington College in Vermont for over 30 years.
+She was a greatly admired and influential modern dance teacher at Bennington College in Vermont for over 30 years.
 Her second career was as a performer and educator with the Liz Lerman Dance Exchange (now the Dance Exchange) in Washington DC for over 15 years until her retirement in 2014.
 Martha Lives in Silver Spring Maryland.

 Kitty Leech, 1957-2015